askap-vast/vast-pipeline/docs/using/runconfig.md

 Float.
 Defines an uncertainty error to the Dec that will be added in quadrature to the existing source extraction error.
 Used to represent systematic positional error.
 Unit is arcseconds.
 Defaults to 1.0.

 ### Variability

+**`variability.pair_metrics`**
+Boolean.
+When `True` then the two-epoch metrics are calculated for each source.
+It is recommended that users set this to `False` to skip calculating the pair metrics for runs that contain many input images per source.
+Defaults to `True`.

 **`variability.source_aggregate_pair_metrics_min_abs_vs`**
 Float.
 Defines the minimum $V_s$ two-epoch metric value threshold used to attach the most significant pair value to the source.
 Defaults to `4.3`.